MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-dispatch.md

 Let's first create the apps and services, then integrate them together.

+> [!NOTE]
+> All three apps need to be created within the same Azure location for Dispatch to access them successfully.
+Our example Dispatch code below uses the example location West US.

 ## Create the LUIS apps

 The fastest way to create the HomeAutomation and Weather LUIS apps is to download the [homeautomation.json][HomeAutomationJSON] and [weather.json][WeatherJSON] files.
 Then go to the [LUIS website](https://www.luis.ai/home) and sign in.
 Click on **My Apps** > **Import new app** and choose the homeautomation.json file.
 Name the new app `homeautomation`.
 Click on **My Apps** > **Import new app** and choose the weather.json file.
 Name this other new app `weather`.